piermariacosina/gandalf/IXDtuesday/venturecapital.md

 # How does a Venture Capital protects its minority	position ?
 ### VCs typically take a minority stake in the company.
 Standard protection tools in the industry	are:

+* Preferred versus ordinary shares
+* Liquidation preference: participating and non-participating
+* Anti-­dilution clauses: full ratchet	or weighted average
+* Corporate governance rules

+# How does	a VC	make sure	that its targets are reached?
+### VC exit target is	to be negotiated	 when the deal is closed

+* Exit Emeframe
+* Tag along
+* Drag along
+### Other standard characteristics of a VC deal:
+* Internal investors partecipation
+* Preferred dividends
+* Rights in future rounds
+* Rights of first refusal
+* Information rights
+* Management salary and commitment

+# How a fund is structured

+### Typical 100 M fund
+### 20 M	mgt fee, 5­‐10 M	extra reserves, implies 75-­80M invested max
+### 20 investments,	2­‐4M	per deal initial investment, 4M average over	 severall rounds
+### Hurdle rate 7%,	6 years average	holding period	=> “positive return” for the	team	 means above 150 M

+### Target IRR of fund investors is 10-­15% net of carried interest    => happy investors needs total return above approx. 225 M
+* ### below 2x, we actually	 “lose money”, 3x is a positive contributor to fund objective, need 5x and 10x to compensate for bad investments